-Since the last report, there has been a continuing impact of COVID-19 on the TCO Scheme.
+Since the last report there has been a continuing significant impact of COVID-19 on the TCO Scheme.

-During the period of this report the impact of the COVID-19 pandemic, whilst still being felt in Victoria, New South Wales and Queensland, has been somewhat reduced and correspondingly has had a bearing on the number of complaints in each of these States.
+During the period of this report, the impact of the COVID-19 pandemic was still being felt in Victoria, New South Wales and Queensland, and correspondingly has had a bearing on the number of complaints in each of these States.
 The impact overall for the quarter for Victoria and Queensland is similar to the last quarter.
+The impact on New South Wales was more severe than in previous quarters.

-The impact of COVID-19 was still being felt in Queensland and Victoria during this period because of a series of short lockdowns in both States.
-In Victoria and Queensland during that period, the community in largely the capital city of each State was still experiencing some "lockdown" measures.
-It is true to say, however, that in this period Victorians were subject to COVID-19 measures which were reduced from the measures for the previous 12 months.
-Even New South Wales, which had previously not been subject to significant COVID-19 lockdowns, effectively commenced a lockdown in late June 2021.
+The impact of COVID-19 was being particularly felt in New South Wales and Victoria during this period because of a series of long-term lockdowns in both States.
+In Victoria and New South Wales during that period, the community in largely the capital city of each State was still experiencing considerable "lockdown" measures.
+It is true to say, however, that in this period Victorians were subject to COVID-19 measures which were similar to the measures for the previous 12 months and New South Wales, which had previously been not subject to significant COVID-19 lockdowns, had a long-term lockdown from late June 2021.

-Obviously, the impact of COVID-19 may continue beyond June 2021 in all jurisdictions.
+Obviously, the impact of COVID-19 may continue beyond September 2021 in all jurisdictions.
 The more difficult issue to determine is how long the impact of COVID-19 will be felt in each State and to what extent.

 Anecdotally, COVID-19 has continued to have an impact on the complaints made by consumers.
-That is, the nature of the calls made to the TCO through our telephone service were different to prior to COVID-19.
+That is, the nature of the calls made to the TCO through our telephone service were different from prior to COVID-19.
 Whilst the number of complaints overall has been somewhat reduced because of the reduced traffic on the toll roads, the level of anxiety of the callers had increased.
 The length of time on calls increased and there were deeper discussions on those calls.